-This Halifax Credit Card "0% Balance Transfer Fee Offer is one of the best no-fee balance transfer deals on the market, owing to its relatively long 25 months (max) of 0% interest on transferred balances.
-If you don't want to pay a fee to transfer a balance, this may be a great card.
-New purchases also benefit from 3 months without interest on purchases.
+This Halifax Credit Card "0% Balance Transfer Fee Offer is for people who don't want to pay a fee on balance transfers and who can manage with a shorter 0% promotional period.
+New purchases also benefit from a period of time without interest on purchases.
 As is common with many balance transfer cards, applicants with a weaker credit history may get a shorter 0% interest balance transfer period.
 In either case, there is no fee when you initially transfer the balance.
 This offer applies to balance transferred in the first 90 days.

 - No initial balance transfer fee (then 3%)

-- One of the longest no-fee balance transfer offers
+- Generally of the longest no-fee balance transfer offers

 - You may get a shorter 0% promotional period

-We also quite like the features of Halifax's 30-Month balance transfer offer, for those who want a slightly longer 0% promotional period with no interest on transferred balances.
-The initial balance transfer fee is a competitive 1.2% and the card comes with another perk: 0% on purchases for up to 12 months (longer than competing balance transfer cards).
+We also quite like the features of Halifax's low fee balance transfer, which is more suited to those who want a slightly longer 0% promotional period on transferred balances.
+The initial balance transfer fee is generally competitive and less than the fee on the longest balance transfers (e.g., 1% as of February 2020).
+The card comes with another perk: 0% on purchases for longer than you'll get on many competing balance transfer cards (e.g., 12 months as of February 2020).
 Transfers must be made within 90 days of the account opening to get the promotional offer.
 This card can be an efficient way to handle both existing debt and upcoming purchases.

 - You may get a shorter 0% promotional period

-- Market-leading long 0% promotional period for purchases
+- Longer 0% promotional period for purchases and balance transfers

 - Eligibility checker